 The lines between digital, social media, advertising and public relations are more blurred (and unnecessary) than ever before.
 Most strategic communication efforts will not require every channel or discipline, but if we fail to consider each one, we run the risk of missed opportunities.

-Coming together in this way creates a more desirable market overall.
-Actually, employment in the PR industry is expected to grow 12 per ... ⇢ read more
+Coming together in this way creates a more... ⇢ read more

 In the weeks following the Germanwings Flight 9525 crash, Lufthansa Group and its Chief Executive Carsten Spohr faced tremendous pressure as they crafted messaging for customers, employees, investors and the general public.
 PR practitioners (myself included) have closely observed the company’s response strategy unfold.
 One of the biggest twists came in late March, when Lufthansa said it knew of the pilot’s depression diagnosis, but did not prevent him from working.